 I recently saw a caravan and 4WD come up for sale as a package, for….wait for it….half a million dollars.
 No, I’m not kidding you, $500,000.
 Now, to be fair this is one of the most decked out 4WD’s and caravans that I’ve ever seen in my life, but I nearly had a heart attack when I saw the price and remember; this is second hand!

 Please know this post is not a dig at anyone.
 If you can afford to travel in a setup like this (or maybe you can’t, but that’s another story) then kudos to you.
 Seriously, that’s a huge chunk of money for anyone, and you’d better be having the time of your life travelling in it!
 This post is just a light hearted chat about whether the money translates into improved enjoyment, or not.
+In our opinion, there’s diminishing returns in money spent on a 4WD and camping setup.

 Look at the backpackers